lamg/debindex/Readme.md

-Generator of URLs for downloading Debian repository indexes
+Generator of URLs for downloading Debian repository's indexes
 ======
 This program is the scratch to an itch.
 The itch is the lack of network connection in my home computer, which makes harder